Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 3. The Source of LP gas (liquid petroleum gas)

-1. Liquified Petroleum Gas – LP Gas Cylinder Explosions are Extremely Rare + Video
+1. Liquefied Petroleum Gas LPG – LP Gas Cylinder Explosions are Extremely Rare + Video

 Propane tank peril courtesy of Myth Busters.
-Hollywood and the media would have you believe that liquified petroleum gas – LP gas cylinder explosions are a common event.
+Hollywood and the media would have you believe that liquefied petroleum gas – LP gas cylinder explosions are a common event.

-In fact, explosions are quite rare and it is quite difficult to even make an LP gas cylinder explode on purpose.
+In fact, LP gas explosions are quite rare and it is quite difficult to even make an LP gas cylinder explode on purpose.

-You’ll enjoy watching the Myth Busters Video where they try to make a cylinder explode.
+You’ll enjoy watching the Myth Busters Video where they try to make a LP gas cylinder explode.

 Most gas explosions are the result of gas leaking into a confined space, like a kitchen.

-This is no more likely with liquified petroleum gas – LP gas (liquid petroleum gas) than with piped natural gas.
+This is no more likely with liquefied petroleum gas LPG – LP gas fuel (liquid petroleum gas) than with piped natural gas.

 2. Simulated Natural Gas from Liquefied Petroleum Gas – LPG